 A verdict for an assurance component is determined by the resulting verdicts assigned to the corresponding evaluator action elements.
 The evaluation was conducted based upon CC version 3.1 rev 4 and CEM version 3.1 rev 4.
-The evaluation determined the V30 Smartphone TOE to be Part 2 extended, and to meet the SARs contained in the MDFPP31/WLANCEP10.
+The evaluation determined the Android 8 devices (G7 ThinQ, V35 ThinQ, V30, G6) TOE to be Part 2 extended, and to meet the SARs contained in the MDFPP31/WLANCEP10.